Guide to Working with the PCO

 - consistent with the Bill of Rights

-- for regulations: within the ambit of the empowering provisions.
+- for Legislative Instruments: within the ambit of the empowering provisions.

 Check that you have included copies of the following: